Keith Watson was born in Ompah and moved to Kingston in 1954 at the age of 12.

 Dave Osborne was born and raised in Toronto, Ontario.
 He enjoyed a 30-year career with the Ontario Provincial Police serving in Nipigon, Nakina, Owen Sound, Peterborough, Millbrook, Thunder Bay and Orillia.
 He retired with the rank of Inspector in 2011.Learn More About Dave

-Since his retirement Dave has volunteered his time with several organizations, many with the OPP.
-He has been a member of Friends of The OPP Museum since 2008 and he has been their President since 2014.
-He has been the chair of their major fundraiser, the Pedal for the Past, for the past three years.
-He will be the co-chair for the 2017 P4P fundraiser.
+Since his retirement Dave has volunteered with several organizations, many with the OPP.
+He was the President of the Friends of The OPP Museum (FOPPM) from 2014 to 2017.
+He was the chair of their major fundraiser, the Pedal for the Past, for five years.

 Dave and his wife Cyndie have three adult children.
-In their younger years he was involved as a coach in various sports, and was President of the Northminster Church Hockey Association in Peterborough.
-He volunteered with the OPP Youth Foundation when it first started, and is happy to be a part of the board over a decade later.
+He volunteered with the OPP Youth Camps when they first started, and is happy to be a part of the OPPYF board over a decade later.